tjamcas/React-JS/Learning_React_Native/Chapter5-Platform-APIs.md

     - Note 2a: The `navigation.navigate` function can take two parameters.
 The first argument is the name of the screen that you want to navigate to.
 The second argument is a parameters object, within which you add any data to be passed to the navigation request.
 In this case, we pass the name of the color (to the "Details" screen which is rendered by the `ColorDetails.js` component file) which is referenced within this render item function as `item.color`:
       `onPress={() => navigation.navigate("Details", { color: item.color })}`
       More information about `navigate` can be found at <https://reactnavigation.org/docs/navigation-prop#navigate>
 - In addition to the `navigation` prop, `<Screen />` also passes `route` as a prop when it is rendered.
+For further information, see <https://reactnavigation.org/docs/route-prop>.
 As just noted above, the name of the color is passed to the "Details" screen which is rendered by the `ColorDetails.js` component file.
 We can access the color parameter from the `route` property object.
 Just like the way `App.js` passed `navigation` properties to the `ColorList.js` component through the `<Screen />` component, `App.js` passes `route` properties to `ColorDetails.js` through its `<Screen />` component.
 Specifically, with the `route` object that's passed to props, we will use `route.params` to grab the `color` that was passed as a parameter:
     ```
     export default function ColorDetails({ route }) {
       return (